HOW BELIEFS FORM – PART 2

 According to some psychologists and philosophers, we actually don’t think in the language, or languages, that we communicate in.
 Instead, the medium of thought is a universal mental language called the language of thought or mentalese.
 But the logic of the argument presented in this article – and of that presented in the next – equally applies to this understanding of thought.

-We can actually think about a claim without it existing in our mind.
+We can actually think about a claim without it even existing in our mind.
 For example, if we know that David told Amy what his dietary restrictions are, but don't know what he said, then this claim doesn't exist in our mind, but we can think about it in the sense of thinking about its existence in David and Amy's minds.
-However, I'm concerned here with thinking about claim X in the sense that involves X existing in our mind, as thinking X does.
-And it’s this sense that I mean when I subsequently refer to thinking about X, unless I say otherwise.
+But I'm concerned in this argument with thinking about claim X in the sense that involves X existing in our mind, as thinking X does.
+And it’s this sense that I mean when I subsequently refer to thinking about X.

-Now consider how claim X's content exists in our mind as we’re thinking X or thinking about X.
+Now consider how the content of claim X exists in our mind as we’re thinking X and thinking about X.

-The two ways that a claim's content can exist in our mind
+The two ways that the content of a claim can exist in our mind

 A claim can, of course, be about anything.
 But all claims are ultimately about the same thing: reality.
 The definition of a true claim is a claim that matches reality, and the definition of a false claim is a claim that doesn't match reality.

 Reality includes the content of our own mind and the minds of others.
-So the content of our imagination, which is often contrasted with reality, is actually part of reality, in the sense that it's part of mental reality.
+So the content of our imagination, which is often contrasted with reality, is actually part of reality in the sense that it's part of mental reality.
 For example, the content of a fictional story that we're reading is part of reality in the sense that it exists in our imagination and is therefore part of mental reality.
-Also, concepts, being ideas, exist in our mind, and so are also part of reality in the sense of being part of mental reality.
-This includes moral and political concepts.
+Concepts, being abstract, are also often considered distinct from reality.
+But concepts are ideas and so exist in our mind, and so are also part of reality in the sense of being part of mental reality.

-There are of course different ways to create a picture, such as painting, drawing, photography or using art software.
-Consider a painting.
+There are of course different ways to create a picture, such as painting, drawing, using art software, or photography.
+Consider a painting of an outdoor scene.

-A painting is ultimately just a collection of patches of paint on a surface.
-The picture we see as we look at this collection of patches of paint is our brain's interpretation of it.
-That is, the picture isn't the painting, but what forms in our vision as we look at this collection of patches of paint.
+The painting is ultimately just a collection of patches of paint on a surface.
+The picture we see, of an outdoor scene, as we look at this collection of patches of paint is our brain's interpretation of this collection of patches of paint.
+That is, the picture isn't the painting but what forms in our vision as we look at this collection of patches of paint.
 However, because we see this collection of patches of paint as a picture, the painting and the picture seem to be the same thing.

 The meaning conveyed by a declarative sentence ...
 The proposition is not the sentence itself but its meaning. ...